What are Drug Stimulants?

 - Nicotine(found in tobacco products)

 - Energy drinks

 Illegal stimulants such as methamphetamine, crack, cocaine or ecstasy are extremely addictive.
 They cause extreme levels of energy, mind racing, heart racing, elevated mood and a sense of euphoria.
 Side effects include loss of appetite, insomnia, and weight loss.

-to these drugs is also increasingly popular and easily available through 12-step meetings, counseling and treatment centers
+Unfortunately, stimulants are a very popular form of drug, however, treatment for addiction to these drugs is also increasingly popular and easily available through 12-step meetings, counselling and treatment centres.